ghoneycutt/serverspec_demo/README.md

 # Steps

+## To connect to a remote host

 1. Move `example_roles.yaml` to `roles.yaml`
 1. Replace IP with IP or hostname in `roles.yaml`
 1. `bundle install`
 1. `bundle exec rake acceptance`

+## To use Vagrant

+1. `bundle install`
+1. `cd vagrant`
+1. `bundle exec rake`

+This will use the 'centos/7' box.
+If you already have a box and do not want to download another, you may use an existing box by replacing 'centos/7' in the `Vagrantfile` with a box name of your choice.
+To see what boxes you have available type `vagrant box list`.

 ## spec/spec_helper.rb for windows